Dr. Cecilia Lindskog, Sweden, Uppsala University

 Laboratory of microbial proteomics and quality and food safety.
 Currently running project for milk proteomics, and studying multi-drug resistance and inflammation in farm animals (cows).

-Prof. Mikhail Gorshkov, Russia, V.L.
+Dr. Mikhail Gorshkov, Russia, V.L.
 Talroze Institute of Energy Problems of Chemical Physics

 Vitaliy Chagovets, Russia, Senior Researcher